 Course reserve materials may be checked out at the circulation desk for two hours; these are renewable if no one else has requested the material.
-Course reserve materials may be removed from the building, but must be returned on time.
+Course reserve materials should not be removed from the law library.
 Patrons with overdue items will be fined \$5 for the first hour and \$1 per hour thereafter for each overdue item.
 A course reserve item not returned is also subject to added service charges plus \$50, or the cost of replacing the item, whichever is greater.